 Leap then Look Podcast

-New podcast series - 'interviews with artists working at the crossroads of contemporary art and education.
+New podcast series - 'interviews with artists working at the crossroads of contemporary art and education'.

 Sarah Cole and Annis Joslin were interviewed by Bill Leslie and Lucy Cran for this new series of podcasts that 'aims to explore the rich and diverse contemporary practices of artists who choose to work in educational or participatory settings'.
 Available on Castbox: LEAP THEN LOOK

 This new publication has been compiled by Maria Fukelman, for Collection Ciencias Del Arte.
 It includes an essay written by Dr Sally Mackay, with Sarah Cole, about NEST - a three-year project, led by Sarah, in a primary school in Basildon, made with artists, dancers and composers.
 The front cover is from the Airing Cupboard, a performance element developed by Mark Storor in this promenade one-day event.

 Mark Storor's work, made with local residents and photographer Stephen King, was installed on the weekend of 25 - 27 October 2019, with eight large images hung around the the exterior of Jaywick Martello Tower

-Photos: Stephen King
+The Usual - Photos: Stephen King